public.jpg

 Aid Stations

-There are three aid stations, with all of them being remote hike-in locations, staffed by enthusiastic and experienced volunteers.
+The ALTERNATE COURSE includes three aid stations, with all but the last aid station being remote hike-in locations.
+The aid stations are staffed by enthusiastic and experienced volunteers.
 Be sure to express your appreciation for their support and considerable effort getting all the supplies, food and water onto the course.

 All aid stations will be well stocked with water, Gnarly Nutrition Fuel2O energy drink, SPRING Energy gels, PB&J sandwiches, soda, various fruit options, chips, gummi bears, a variety of other ultra fare and basic first aid supplies.
-All Daybreak races are cupless, so be sure to bring your own cup for liquid at aid stations.

 Start 0 5.0 Yes -- --